 - In 2023/24, FII conducted an office accessibility audit of the Vancouver office through the Rick Hansen Foundation to determine suggested/needed upgrades. - New ergonomics guidelines ensure staff are working efficiently in a safe and comfortable environment.
-Ergonomics assessments are conducted by an external consultant to provide recommendations on adjustments required to individual workspaces. - Policies have been updated to ensure that accessibility is considered when booking external events.
-Staff are encouraged to follow best practices for inclusive meetings.

-• FII's Emergency Response Plan includes aiding those with accessibility needs during an emergency situation.
+Ergonomics assessments are conducted by an external consultant to provide recommendations on adjustments required to individual workspaces. - Policies have been updated to ensure that accessibility is considered when booking external events. - FII's Emergency Response Plan includes aiding those with accessibility needs during an emergency situation.

-- Make improvements to FII's physical office space to improve accessibility based on the 2023/24 office assessment. - Communicate physical office space recommendations to FII's landlord, for common areas/facilities outside of FII's office but within the building. - Develop accessibility guidelines for on- and off-site meetings/events.
+- Based on the 23/24 office assessment, continue to make improvements to FII's physical office space to improve accessibility. - Communicate physical office space recommendations to FII's landlord, for common areas/facilities outside of FII's office but within the building.